senecajs/seneca-owner/README.md

 This plugin blocks access to entities unless certain fields match custom values in the Seneca instance.
-It also ensures that entities are saved with approporiate field values.
+It also ensures that entities are saved with appropriate field values.

 ## Quick Example